tempertemper/www.tempertemper.net/src/site/terms.md

 The first contract I send you isn't necessarily the one we'll both sign.
 It's for you to read through carefully and make sure you're happy with everything.
 I'm happy to consider any amendments, so if you'd like to see any changes just ask and I'll see what I can do.

-Once we have agreed a document and you've signed it and sent it back, we're nearly ready to book a block of time in my diary!
+Once we have agreed the project scope and price, and we've both signed it, we're *nearly* ready to book a block of time in my diary!
 Just one more thing…

 ## Deposit

-As I've already mentioned, I require a deposit for every piece of work I undertake, large or small.
-This is typically 50% of the estimated project cost or a week's time in advance (depending on how we've agreed to work).
+I require a deposit for *every* piece of work I undertake, large or small.
+This is typically 50% of the estimated project cost or a block of time in advance.

 Once the deposit has cleared in my account and the contract has been signed, we're ready to go!